-This witty, wacky, turn-based strategy game is now available for iOS, Android and Google Chrome.
+This witty, wacky, turn-based strategy game is now available for iOS, Android and Steam.

 In Highborn, you’re treated to two strategy games that combine to offer an intelligent, tactical experience without the frenetic play of a traditional RTS.